excited-bore/dotfiles/README.md

 # Install.sh
 Meat and bones of dotfiles.
 Creates a file for all your pathvariables while helping to point out wich one are worth configuring (technically, mostly preconfigured)
-Suggests and helps installing git (mergetool) / moar / nvim / ranger / kitty / fzf with preconfigured stuff Also sets up a whole lot of bash keybindings, aliases and functions
+Suggests and helps installing git (mergetool) / moar / nvim / tmux / ranger / kitty / fzf with preconfigured stuff Also sets up a whole lot of bash keybindings, aliases and functions

 # Install_polkit_wheel.sh